pzverkov/app-survival-android/README.md

 Architecture rules and debt (Clean Architecture “gameified”)
 - The linker enforces a layered model (UI → VM → DOMAIN → REPO → DATA).
 “Sidecars” (OBS/FLAGS/A11Y) can be depended on from anywhere.
 - Breaking the rules creates **ARCHITECTURE_DEBT** tickets and increases an **Architecture debt (0..100)** meter.
-- Debt increases fragility and drags down score until you pay it down.
+- Debt increases fragility and drags down the score until you pay it down.

 Refactor quests (for ARCHITECTURE_DEBT tickets) Architecture debt tickets come with refactor actions (quests) that cost budget and reduce debt:
-- **ADD_BOUNDARY**: dependency inversion / interfaces at boundaries
+- **ADD_BOUNDARY**: dependency inversion/interfaces at boundaries
 - **MOVE_MAPPING**: push DTO/mapping to the proper layer, kill shortcuts
-- **SPLIT_REPO**: reduce blast radius by splitting “god repos”
+- **SPLIT_REPO**: reduce blast radius by splitting “god repos.”
 - **FEATURE_MODULE**: isolate transitive dependencies behind a module boundary

 Targeted refactors
-- For architecture debt tickets you can select a specific illegal edge (upward dependency / layer skip) from a dropdown.
+- For architecture debt tickets, you can select a specific illegal edge (upward dependency/layer skip) from a dropdown.
 - If you don’t select an edge, the game auto-targets the “worst” violation.

 Refactor Roadmap